gwDistSys20/gwDistSys20.github.io/index.md

 ## Announcements ##
 - This website is under construction!
 More details will be added soon.
 Check the [Syllabus](syllabus/) for more info.
 - Both sections 10 and 11 of CSCI 6421 will meet together *as one class*.
 You can register for either section with no difference.
-- *We will meet online using the Blackboard Collaborate Ultra* tool.
+- *We will meet online using Blackboard Collaborate Ultra*.
 - If for some reason you want to attend class but you are not yet officially registered, you must contact Prof. Wood before the first class.
+- The course will use the Go programming language.
+Get ready to code!

 <hr>